Plan and Design Commission

 * May be reappointed to an additional 4-year term.

-The Plan and Design Commission consists of ten members, all of whom are appointed by the mayor with the consent of the City Council.
-One of the ten members is a non-voting ex officio representative of the City Council.
-The nine other members are Highland Park residents and are appointed for terms of three or four years and may be reappointed for a second consecutive four-year term.
+The Plan and Design Commission consists of nine members, all of whom are appointed by the mayor with the consent of the City Council.
+One of the nine members is a non-voting ex officio representative of the City Council.
+The eight other members are Highland Park residents who are appointed for terms of three or four years and may be reappointed for a second consecutive four-year term.
 No commission member may serve for more than two full consecutive terms.

 The Plan and Design Commission is charged with maintaining and updating the City's Comprehensive Master Plan, the City’s Zoning Ordinance, and related development regulations.
 The Commission is also responsible for making recommendations to the City Council on development issues and proposals that affect the City, including special use permits, subdivision plats, planned unit developments, ordinance text and map amendments, special exceptions to parking requirements, and other projects as assigned.